 Food hardship measures were developed by the USDA in response to the National Nutrition Monitoring and Related Research Act of 1990 with an interest in "access at all times to enough food for an active, healthy life" (Coleman-Jensen et al. 2012).
-The first measures were released in 1995 and currently "food security" (or insecurity) is determined through a battery of questions asked during the December CPS as part of the Food Security Supplement (CPS-FSS).
+The first measures were released in 1995 and currently a household's "food security" (or insecurity) status is determined through a battery of questions asked during the December CPS as part of the Food Security Supplement (CPS-FSS).
 There are 10 questions asked of all households, and an additional 8 questions asked of households with children.
 There are four kinds of questions: those that capture anxiety or perception that the food budget or supply is inadequate in quantity.
 There are also questions that capture whether food is perceived to be inadequate in quality.
 A group of questions are more quantitative in nature, asking about instances where food intake was reduced or weight loss occurred associated with reduced food intake.
-One set of these questions pertains to adults and the other to children in the household.
-Answering more of these questions affirmatively indicates a more severe degree of food insecurity.
-For example, "very low food security among children" is equal to 1 if 5 or more of the 8 child-centered food security questions are answered affirmatively (Nord 2009), and zero otherwise.
+One set of these questions affirmatively indicates a more severe degree of food insecurity.
+For example, a household is considered to have "very low food security among children" if 5 or more of the 8 child-centered food security questions are answered affirmatively (Nord 2009).

 There are several existing reviews of the literature of SNAP and food insecurity [FI] (e.g., Currie 2003, Gregory, Rabbitt and Ribar 2015).
-Here we focus on the research since Currie's review that matches our research design criteria.
+Here we focus on the research since Currie's review that meets our research design criteria.

 One set of studies use instrumental variable approaches, typically using state SNAP policies as instruments (Yen et al. 2008, Mykerezi and Mills 2010, Shaefer and Gutierrez 2013, Ratcliffe et al. 2011).
-One common instrument is the state's SNAP certification length, is not a very strong instrument but may be good on excludability grounds.
+A commonly employed instrument is the state's SNAP certification length, and while it is not a very strong instrument it may be valid on excludability grounds.
 A second instrument leverages variation in state policies towards immigrant SNAP coverage or overall immigrant participation in the program.
 This is more powerful but less likely to be excludable.
-The results vary across studies, typically finding that SNAP participation leads to decreases in FI (that is, they improve outcomes) but many are insignificant.
+The results vary across studies, typically finding that SNAP participation leads to decreases in FI (that is, they improve outcomes) but many are not statistically significant.